Dooders/Dooders/docs/diary.md

 ---

+## 2022-12-13 Actions, Policies, and Models

+Working through my current goal to better handle the internal models.
+I've mostly worked out the Action class will register all possible actions and handle the execution of an action, like Move or Reproduce.

+Actions will contain policies that determine how the action behaves.
+Models are one way to learn and interact with the environment.

+Next step is to start building that out.

 ## 2022-12-11 InternalModels fix

 I discovered a bug where the models are only created when called the first time.
 I need to make it so all simulation actions have the required models loaded first.
 I noticed the bug when testing if the weights of parent Dooders are combined with the different policies.